wavecommander/city/README.md

 Build the project using CMake and run the `city` executable.

-Occaisionally segfaults on initialisation; keep trying and it will start.
+~~Occaisionally segfaults on initialisation; keep trying and it will start.~~ (should be fixed as of [4c0b2fa](https://github.com/wavecommander/city/commit/4c0b2fa50d90bfbff66020dfd3ad9154d2ad2390))

 ## Keyboard Controls